-It is usually more difficult to get a bank loan for the purchase of a small business than it is to get a loan for a home or building.
-This can be attributed to a variety of reasons, but is most often related to the amount of collateral available to secure the loan.
+It is usually more difficult and time-intensive to get a bank loan for the purchase of a small business than it is to get a loan for a home or building.
+This can be attributed to a variety of reasons, but is generally related to the amount of collateral available to secure the loan.
 In other words, these types of loans are riskier to the lender.

-The list below provides guidelines that we utilize when deciding whether to purchase a particular business note.
-Although we like to see all of these items, lacking strength in one area may be acceptable if the others are especially strong.
+The list below provides parameters that we utilize when deciding whether to purchase a particular business note.
+Although we like to see all of these items, lacking strength in one area is sometimes acceptable if the other elements are especially strong.

-- At least three months of payments received from the buyer
+- At least one payment has been received from the buyer

-- Personal guarantee from the buyer and a buyer credit score of at least 650
+- Personal guarantee from the buyer and should have a decent credit score with no recent major delinquencies

 - Term on the note should be 6 years or less, with full amortization (no large balloon payments at the end)